des256/echidna/crates/data/SCRATCH.md

 Assuming incoming data is queued, replacing the two task system with just one task per subscriber works.

+Further measurements...

+- IDEA: measure throughput by taking only entries with 0% waste; also measure average waste, and spread in waste

 ### Shared Memory

 When subscriber is local, use shared memory to transport the message.